pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/self-paced-reading-template.md

 **sentence**: The sentence or text to be read.
 See above for details on how to note what chunks of words should be displayed together for a self-paced reading display rate.

-**comprehension**: A list containing the specifications for the comprehension questions.
+**comprehension**: An array containing the specifications for the comprehension questions.
 The first element is the question itself, the second is the correct answer, and the third is the incorrect answer.
-The correct and incorrect answers are randomly assigned the the 'F' and 'J' keys in experiment.js.
+The correct and incorrect answers are randomly assigned to the 'F' and 'J' keys in experiment.js.

 ## Example: Customizing a self-paced reading experiment